Performance Analysis of Cell-Free Massive MIMO under Imperfect LoS Phase Tracking: System and Channel Model

 \section{System and Channel Model}

-We consider a user-centric cell-free \ac{mmimo} network with $L$ \acp{ap}, indexed by $\mathcal{L} := \{1, \dots, L\}$, jointly serving $K$ users indexed by $\mathcal{K} := \{1, \dots, K\}$, arbitrarily distributed across the service area.
+We consider a user-centric cell-free \ac{mmimo} network with $L$ \acp{ap}, indexed by $\mathcal{L} := \{1, \dots, L\}$, jointly serving $K$ users indexed by $\mathcal{K}:= \{1, \dots, K\}$.
+The positions are fixed and arbitrarily distributed across the service area.
 All \acp{ap} are connected to a \ac{cpu} via an error-free fronthaul network~\cite{ngo_2017}.
 Each \ac{ap} is equipped with $N$ antennas, while each user has a single antenna.

 To capture LoS propagation, we adopt a spatially correlated Rician fading model that incorporates phase shifts.
 Under the standard block-fading assumption, the channel remains time-invariant and frequency-flat within each coherence block of $\tau_c$ symbols.
 Across coherence blocks, the channel evolves according to a stationary and ergodic random process.
 However, since our results only depend on its first-order distribution, we do not explicitly model higher-order statistics such as correlation across blocks.